Improving engagement between schools, teachers, and students

 Feedback from parents

-Soliciting feedback from parents via a questionnaire as part of the input to the SIP was at first regarded by parents as a “test.”
-The result were low initial response rates, but over time (and with further encouragement from teachers, principals, and leaders), parents realized that such information provided a useful and rational basis on which difficult decisions could be made.
+Soliciting feedback from parents via a questionnaire as part of the input to the school improvement plan was at first regarded by parents as a “test.”
+The result was low initial response rates, but over time (and with further encouragement from teachers, principals, and leaders), parents realized that such information provided a useful and rational basis on which difficult decisions could be made.
 “Now the engagement with the community is different: it’s regular, they are involved in decision making, they oversee and support the school,” observed Hasan, the teacher and former student at Zeid Bin Haritha School.

-Community and school problems could range from how to utilize the school grounds to how to address a student’s learning disability or to identify the kind of services a parent can provide.
-By leveraging social and community relations, the schools in Ira and Yarqa solved local problems through transparent procedures that were accepted locally.
+Community and school problems could range from how to utilize the school grounds to how to address a student’s learning disability - or to identify the kind of additional services a parent can provide.
+By leveraging social and community relations, the schools in Ira and Yarqa solved local problems through transparent procedures that were agreed locally.